 The Core Values of Government Leadership

-When federal employees enter public service, they swear an oath to support and defend the Constitution, “in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty.”
-These timeless and foundational ambitions serve as the true north for federal leaders who serve the American people.
+When federal employees enter public service, they swear an oath to support and defend the Constitution.
+This oath serves as a true north for federal leaders who serve the American people.

-Given the vast and unmatched influence, power and resources of our government, affecting the United States and the world, trust in federal leaders and their integrity is paramount.
-Federal leaders represent the American people and must be held to the highest standard.
+Given the vast influence, power and resources of our government, trust in federal leaders and their integrity is paramount.
+Federal leaders represent the public and must be held to the highest standards.
 They are stewards of the Constitution, taxpayer dollars and the workforces they lead.

-For federal leaders to achieve their agencies’ expansive missions that promote the general welfare of the American people, they need a deep-rooted service orientation and commitment to the public good.
+For federal leaders to achieve their agencies’ expansive missions and promote the general welfare, they need a deep-rooted belief in the value of public service and a strong commitment to the public good.

 Types of Government Leaders by Role